logo

 newprof

 1. Implement a tab structure for different profiles.
-While brainstorming designs, I thought about simply moving the selection box to a more accessible part of the screen or using color to emphasize its connection to the profile.
-I realized that the most intuitive solution would be to display separate profiles like browser tabs—a format users can easily understand.
-This allows users to switch back and forth as they wish.
+While brainstorming designs, I realized the most intuitive solution would be to display separate profiles like browser tabs—a format users can easily understand.
+This allows users to switch back and forth more conveniently.

 Feed Details.